Extravenger/extravenger.github.io/_posts/OSEP-Review/2025-02-10-osep-review.md

 Each topic is covered in depth, and Offsec has done a great job explaining each one.
 Many people expect Red Teaming content in the course, which makes sense, but this is not a Red Team course.
 Instead, it's the next level of penetration testing after the OSCP.

-# Learn to read between the lines

-This section may not follow the standard course overview format, but it's a crucial one.

-Learning to read between the lines is key to understanding what’s happening behind the scenes, especially when the information isn't directly in front of you.
-For example, when you ping a machine, you can often determine whether the target system is running Linux or Windows based on the TTL value.
-A TTL of 63 typically indicates Linux, while 127 suggests Windows—assuming there’s a router between you and the target.

-This is what I mean by learning to read between the lines: understanding the context behind the output of your tools, because the data they provide can tell you so much more than what’s immediately visible.

 # The Modules Labs

 Each topic has its own dedicated lab setup.
 I highly recommend completing all the lab exercises for each module, as they provide hands-on practice that reinforces the material, allowing you to learn by doing rather than just watching videos.
 After all, the essence of this course is hands-on hacking.